 The collection, described by Krens as "a daring history of the art of the 20th century," consists of more than 250 works, most from the New York Guggenheim and the rest acquired by the Basque government.
 The second and third floors reprise the original Guggenheim collection of abstract expressionist, cubist, surrealist, and geometrical works.
 Artists whose names are synonymous with the art of the 20th century (Wassily Kandinsky, Pablo Picasso, Max Ernst, Georges Braque, Joan Miró, Jackson Pollock, Alexander Calder, Kazimir Malevich) and European artists of the 1950s and 1960s (Eduardo Chillida, Tàpies, Jose Maria Iglesias, Francesco Clemente, and Anselm Kiefer) are joined by contemporary figures (Bruce Nauman, Juan Muñoz, Julian Schnabel, Txomin Badiola, Miquel Barceló, Jean-Michel Basquiat).
 The ground floor is dedicated to large-format and installation work, some of which—like Richard Serra's Serpent—was created specifically for the space.
 Claes Oldenburg's Knife Ship, Robert Morris's walk-in Labyrinth, and pieces by Joseph Beuys, Christian Boltanski, Richard Long, Jenny Holzer, and others round out the heavyweight division in one of the largest galleries in the world.

-On holidays and weekends lines may develop, though between the playful clarinetist making a well-deserved killing on the front steps and the general spell of the place (who can be irked in the shadow of Jeff Koons's flower-covered, 40-foot-high Puppy), no one seems too impatient.
-The longest lines tend to occur late morning through early afternoon, although you can buy tickets in advance online and from Servicaixa ATMs or, in the Basque Country, the BBK bank machines—a great way to miss the line.
-Failing that (sometimes they run out), go around closing time and buy tickets for the next few days.
+On holidays and weekends lines may develop, though between the playful buskers making a well-deserved killing on the front steps and the general spell of the place (who can be irked in the shadow of Jeff Koons's flower-covered, 40-foot-high Puppy?), no one seems too impatient.
+The longest lines tend to occur late morning through early afternoon, although you can buy tickets in advance online.
+Failing that, go around closing time and buy tickets for the next few days.
 The museum has no parking of its own, but underground lots throughout the area provide alternatives; check the website for information.